Information Literacy Curriculum

-- The History and social science programs require a course on information literacy (SSCI 3005) taught by librarians.
+- SSCI 3005: The History and social science programs require a course on information literacy with embedded librarians.

 - Other courses on request.
-Librarians teach on average 80 sessions per semester for department instructors on request.
+Librarians teach on average 80 sessions per semester for department instructors.
 This robust program allows information literacy to be incorporated into Freshman Composition, General Education, and upper division courses when research assignments are required.

-- Most graduate programs include information literacy instruction by librarians to enhance instruction in primary resources, discipline databases, correct citation, and correct formatting of the thesis.
+- Many graduate programs include information literacy instruction by librarians to enhance instruction in primary resources, discipline databases, correct citation, and correct formatting of the thesis.